peripheryapp/periphery/README.md

 ### Configuration

 Once you've settled upon the appropriate options for your project, you may wish to persist them in a YAML configuration file.
 The simplest way to achieve this is to run Periphery with the `--verbose` option.
-Near the beginning of the output you will see the `[configuration:begin]` section with your configuration formatted as YAML below.
+Near the beginning of the output, you will see the `[configuration:begin]` section with your configuration formatted as YAML below.
 Copy & paste the configuration into `.periphery.yml` in the root of your project folder.
 You can now simply run `periphery scan` and the YAML configuration will be used.

 ## Analysis

 The goal of Periphery is to report instances of unused _declarations_.
-A declaration is a `class`, `struct`, `protocol`, `function`, `property`, `constructor`, `enum`, `typealias`, `associatedtype`, etc. As you'd expect, Periphery can identify simple unreferenced declarations, e.g. a `class` that is no longer used anywhere in your codebase.
+A declaration is a `class`, `struct`, `protocol`, `function`, `property`, `constructor`, `enum`, `typealias`, `associatedtype`, etc. As you'd expect, Periphery can identify simple unreferenced declarations, e.g., a `class` that is no longer used anywhere in your codebase.

 Periphery can also identify more advanced instances of unused code.
 The following section explains these in detail.